MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_and_Validate_Permissions.md

    ![Screenshot of the pipeline with the Deploy to WebApp stage to be approved".](media/pipeline-deploy-environment-success.png)

-> [!NOTE]
-> You should be able to run the pipeline successfully with the approvals and branch checks in both environments, Test and Production.
+> **Note**: You should be able to run the pipeline successfully with the approvals and branch checks in both environments, Test and Production.

 ### Exercise 3: Perform cleanup of Azure and Azure DevOps resources